spikeekips/mitum-doc/readthedocs/docs/isaac+/voting-stages.rst

 * But it has some problems:

     * Proposal message is not well-formatted, or
-    * The informations of proposal is not correct, or
+    * The information of proposal is not correct, or
     * Messages in the proposal is not valid, etc.
 * Node will start new round.